 Words Joanna Moorhead I Images Gregor Reid

 The collective experience of the past 18 months has pulled the West End together as a community.
-But depending on the type of business run, and therefore the restrictions that have been imposed, the challenge faced has differed drastically.
+But depending on the type of business run, and therefore the restrictions that have been imposed, the challenge faced has differed drastically even in a post-pandemic world.
 Joanna Moorhead speaks to three local business owners who’ve ridden the storm.

 WALKER WYLIE ESTATE AGENTS

 Barry Walker remembers the optimism of January 2020.
 Everything pointed to a stellar year for house sales: and his estate agency, Walker Wylie, was about to take possession of a new office on Woodlands Road.

 You know what happened since, so let’s fast-forward to September 2021: and the good news is, the hope Barry felt 20 months ago is back again – in bucketloads.
 He’s bright and breezy as he chats to me from behind his desk.
 Yes, moving into the new office had to be paused for four months; and yes, business was flat over the same period, as only existing sales could be concluded.
 But, though there have been many bumps in the journey – and to be fair, though there may be more bumps to come – Barry believes the underlying story is positive.

 It’s certainly seeming that way: house prices have more than held their own since estate agents were allowed to trade again in June, and Barry predicts an upward curve.
 ‘When we opened again in June, now in our new office, the market went crazy,’ he says.
 ‘August 2020 was our busiest month on record – we sold twice as many properties then as we had in August 2019.’